Youth and drug abuse: easy access alarming parents in Hong Kong

-Shaming substance abusers is an extremely quick way to ensure that people won’t seek help when they need it; people can prefer to suffer in silence than to risk the ridicule of family, friends and peers.
+Shaming substance abusers is an extremely quick way to ensure that people won’t seek help when they need it; people can prefer to suffer in silence than to risk the ridicule of family, friends, and peers.
 Hong Kong psychiatrist, Dr Vanessa Ting-chi, points out that stigmatization exists even within the healthcare community, and can make connecting people in need with appropriate treatments more difficult.
 Addiction is a disease that can be addressed and treated, and that includes in Hong Kong.

-The Narcotics Division of the Hong Kong Government’s Security Bureau has an online list of treatment and rehabilitation centres as part of the country’s multi-modality approach to combating drug abuse.
-There are 38 drug treatment and rehabilitation centres, and halfway houses, in Hong Kong; with 19 of them subvented by the Department of Health or Social Welfare Department).
+The Narcotics Division of the Hong Kong Government’s Security Bureau has an online list of treatment and rehabilitation centers as part of the country’s multi-modality approach to combating drug abuse.
+There are 38 drug treatment and rehabilitation centers, and halfway houses, in Hong Kong; with 19 of them subvented by the Department of Health or Social Welfare Department).
 There are also compulsory placement schemes operated by the Correctional Services Department, as well as Hospital Authority-run substance abuse clinics.

-Community based counselling centres also exist, such as the Caritas HUGS Centre, KELY Support Group, and the Youth & Family Services section of the Tung Wah Group of Hospitals.
+Community-based counseling centers also exist, such as the Caritas HUGS Centre, KELY Support Group, and the Youth & Family Services section of the Tung Wah Group of Hospitals.
 If you have a young person you’re concerned about having a substance abuse problem, the first place you can check with is one of the above community groups or seek advice from your GP.

 Will insurance pay for drug abuse treatment?

 Unfortunately for many Hong Kong health insurance policyholders, drug and substance abuse treatment is usually outside of the list of covered benefits for most plans.
-If you find yourself in a situation where your child has be hospitalized due to substance abuse, or you’re wanting to send them to a rehabilitation centre, you will likely find that the costs of such will be one you’re expected to bear personally.
+If you find yourself in a situation where your child has been hospitalized due to substance abuse, or you’re wanting to send them to a rehabilitation center, you will likely find that the costs of such will be one you’re expected to bear personally.
 That said, there are some policies that might offer coverage, potentially under the mental health category.

 The information will be in your policy document, so check the wording if you need to know if drug abuse treatments are covered.
-If you’re not covered for such benefits, or you’d like to know more about policies that can support helping young users become drug free, contact the experts at Pacific Prime Hong Kong.
-Their experienced team are able to help find the right health coverage you need, even if it may be a little outside the box.
+If you’re not covered for such benefits, or you’d like to know more about policies that can support helping young users become drug-free, contact the experts at Pacific Prime Hong Kong.
+Their experienced team is able to help find the right health coverage you need, even if it may be a little outside the box.
 For a free insurance quote or just some friendly advice, contact our team of consultants today!